CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 * Don't run the Maestro GUI on the login node (use `sinteractive -i` if you _must_ run the GUI on Puhti)
 * Don't specify too many subjobs - an optimal subjob takes 2-24 hours
 * Don't specify too many subjobs - there are many researchers using the same license
-* Don't run a heavy "driver process" on the login node (if it's heavy, for 10 simultaneus jobs use `-HOST "longrun:1 serial:9"`)
+* Don't run a heavy "driver process" on the login node (if it's heavy, for 10 simultaneous jobs use `-HOST "longrun:1 serial:9"`)
 * Never run anything in parallel on the login node (localhost should not be in your script)
 * Submit all jobs from your /scratch area
 * If your local computer is Windows, edit `\` to `/` in your script